analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

-This software supports only Ubuntu 18.04 LTS (Ubuntu 20.04 LTS is not yet supported by CUDA).
+This software supports only Ubuntu 18.04 LTS (Ubuntu 20.04 LTS is not supported by CUDA 10.1).
 The server version is sufficient, see https://ubuntu.com/download/server.

 When going beyond simple tests, model training requires CUDA hardware acceleration (the network loader does not require CUDA).